basejumpa/basejumpa.github.io/docs/blog/2025-08-15-Docs-As-Code-In-Engineering/index.md

 This alignment lowers the barrier to contribution and increases accuracy, because engineers stay in their familiar toolchain.
 Over time, this leads to a documentation culture that is **precise**, **transparent**, and **scalable** — with fewer handover issues and stronger cross-team collaboration.

 Moreover, specifications treated as code can be reused, queried, transformed, and embedded — turning static documents into living, actionable assets.

+**It’s an all-in-one toolbox, but not a mythical do-it-all solution.**

+Authoring and communicating information in the form of documents is especially well-suited for describing complex systems, processes, or concepts.
+When information is highly cohesive—meaning its parts are tightly interrelated—splitting it into isolated items or database entries often disrupts the logical flow and narrative, making it harder for both writers to express and readers to comprehend the full context.
+Documents allow for nuanced explanations, cross-references, and the preservation of structure, which are essential for conveying intricate ideas effectively and maintaining the integrity of the information.

+Rather than attempting to replace specialized tools, Docs-as-Code is designed to integrate seamlessly with systems optimized for managing itemized information—such as change management tools, issue trackers, and requirements databases.
+In robust engineering workflows, information naturally evolves: as it matures and stabilizes, it may shift between different tools, formats, and levels of formality.

+Docs-as-Code supports this in a very high degree since it handles the contents of the documents, so the code of the document information in the same way software engineering handles the code for the software binaries.

 ## HermesBaby: Enabling Docs-as-Code in Corporate Environment